ckhui/R-W1/django/note.md

 >>> Question.objects.all()
 ```
+- filter
+- all, count
+- get by pk
+- create, delete
+- accessing related objects
+- double underscores for field lookup

 Object: <Question: Question object (1)> will not be helpful with id 1
 try to modify it by defind __str__(self) in model
+- not only convenience when dealing with the interactive prompt
+- also object's representations are used for admin

+## Admin User
+create admin user
+> python manage.py createsuperuser

+## Make Poll App Modifiable in the admin
+register model in admin.py

+# PART3

+## Add More View
+- add view to views.py